Assistens Cemetery (Copenhagen): Establishment of the new cemetery

-Originally the cemetery was intended as a burial ground for paupers.
-In 1785 an affluent citizen, astronomic writer and First Secretary of the War Chancellery Johan Samuel Augustin, made specific requests to be interred at the cemetery, in his codicil stating that "Mein Begräbnis soll auf dem Armen-Kirchhofe vor dem Norderthor seyn, wesfalls ich sehon mit Mr. Simon, der dort Gräber ist, gesprochen habe".
-He was soon followed by other leading figures from the elite and the cemetery soon developed into the most fashionable burial ground of the city.
+Originally, the cemetery was intended as a burial ground for paupers.
+In 1785, in a codicil to his will, Johan Samuel Augustin, an affluent citizen, astronomical writer, and First Secretary of the War Chancellery, made a specific request to be buried in the cemetery, stating that "Mein Begräbnis soll auf dem Armen-Kirchhofe vor dem Norderthor seyn, wesfalls ich schon mit Mr. Simon, der dort Gräber ist, gesprochen habe".
+He was soon followed by other leading figures from the ruling class, and the cemetery developed into the most fashionable burial ground of the city.